AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 > static_cast<Array<int>>(b[i]))
 > ```
 >
-> These two lines have a different meaning because of `operator>>`.
+> These two lines have a different meanings because of `operator>>`.
 Spaces are important.

 If `explicit` is not available, another solution is careful `class` construction.